-Hobbit a genuine Hobbit house.
+A genuine Hobbit guest house.
 More Hobbits my friends because I have Hobbit fever or Hobbit destiny.
-I somehow stumbled upon this guest house and found it irresistible.
+I somehow stumbled upon this hobbit guest house and found it irresistible.

 This is called Hobbit House by the above architectural firm, out of Philadelphia, and is only one example of their work.
-It’s the most delightful structure I have ever seen.
+It’s one of the most delightful structure I have ever seen.

 Rickety hobbit fencing.